ayoubsvbri/ayoubsabri.github.io/_posts/2019-12-10-printf-uart.markdown

 Don't forget to set the _Toolchain/IDE_ field of the _Project Manager_ tab to _Makefile_.

 Now that we are done with the configuration we can let _STM32CubeMX_ generate the code for us by clicking on the  _Generate Code_ button on the top right corner of the window.
-Let's have a look to it!
+Let's have a look!

 ## printf statements and UART